John Ellis Williams

-John Ellis Williams MBE, (20 August 1924 – 7 December 2008), novelist and writer from Caernarfonshire, wrote in Welsh and in English.
+John Ellis Williams, (20 August 1924 – 7 December 2008), novelist and writer from Caernarfonshire, wrote in Welsh and in English.

 Life

 Williams was born in Llanddeiniolen on 20 August 1924 into a farming family.

 In World War II Williams served with the Royal Air Force.
 After the war, his interest in the Existentialist movement led him to correspond with Simone de Beauvoir and visit her in Paris.

 Williams also wrote fiction and non-fiction for various journals.
 His autobiography, Clouds of Times and other stories, appeared in 1989.
 He acted as lead consultant for a film about his uncle, Ellis Williams, broadcast on S4C in 2006.
 Williams was elected an Ovate (green robe) of the National Eisteddfod of Wales in Cardiff on 8 August 2008 for his contribution to the field of literature in Wales.